Around 8,300 people are diagnosed with mouth cancer each year in the UK, which is about 1 in every 50 cancers diagnosed.

 I’ve never smoked and hardly drink alcohol, so it was a shock when I found out it was cancer.
 As it was a rare cancer, I was sent to a specialist at University College London Hospital and had an operation to remove my jaw bone and replace it with titanium.
 I also had muscle removed from my chest to replace my facial muscles.

 Because it was an aggressive sarcoma, I also had six months of intense chemotherapy.
 I understood the physical side of treatment, but I found it hard to deal with the mental side of things – fearing about every lump and bump and waking in the night with anxiety.
 Less is spoken about the mental side effects of chemo, but now I understand.

-Two years on from that trip to the dentist and I am doing much better than expected.
+Three years on from that trip to the dentist and I am doing much better than expected.
 I cannot fault the NHS and the nursing staff who looked after me when I had the operation and the nurses who helped me during chemo at the MacMillan Centre in London.

 We always had a laugh and a joke throughout it all which made me feel comfortable and kept me going.
 I can’t thank them enough.

 Mouth cancer is the sixth most common cancer in the world, but it's much less common in the UK.
 More than two in three cases develop in adults over the age of 55 but it can also develop in younger adults.
 HPV infection is thought to be linked with the most mouth cancers that happen in younger people.

 Five signs and symptoms of mouth cancer

 - A painful mouth ulcer that doesn’t heal in three weeks.

 - Any red and white patches in your mouth.

 - Swallowing and speech difficulties.